10 Awesome Things to Do in Southwest Texas

 Terlingua wood sign

-The town of Terlingua now is small with only a few lightly paved roads, a cemetery, a trading post and a couple of roadside diners.
-There are several ruins, of the remaining adobe and brick structures and a lot of history to learn.
+The town of Terlingua is small, with only a few lightly paved roads, a cemetery, a trading post and a couple of roadside diners.
+There are several ruins of the remaining adobe and brick structures and a lot of history to learn.

 Find it near the Rio Grande and the villages of Lajitas and Study Butte, Texas.